jasondeglint/MaViS/README.md

 ## 5. Run MaViS

-The Python code for the Nvidia Jetson contains two mains scripts:
+The Python code for the Nvidia Jetson contains two scripts:
 1. `The main.py` script monitors the video stream and automatically saves frames that contain a positive classification.
 2. The `monitor_and_upload.py` script uploads a sample image as soon as an intruder enters a scene, and then also uploads a video once the intruder leaves the scene.